 Fournier’s gangrene is rare.
 While it is more common in men, women and children can also have it.

-The disease is most often found in men between the ages of 50 and 60.
-Men are 10 times more likely than women to have Fournier’s gangrene.
+The disease is most often found in men between 50 and 60.
+Men are ten times more likely than women to have Fournier’s gangrene.

 Fournier’s gangrene is even rarer in children.